CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Cancellation Support

-When the cell stores a \texttt{Request} (line~\ref{line:resumeAndCancel:resume:isRequest}), \texttt{resume(..)} tries to complete it (line~\ref{line:resumeAndCancel:resume:tryComplete}).
-If successful, the cell value is cleared for garbage collection, and the operation finishes (line~\ref{line:resumeAndCancel:resume:resumed}).
-Otherwise, the waiter has been cancelled.
-In the simple cancellation mode, \texttt{resume(..)} simply fails (line~\ref{line:resumeAndCancel:resume:simpleFail}).
-With the smart cancellation, \texttt{resume(..)} tries to replace the cancelled waiter with the resumption value, finishing on success (line~\ref{line:resumeAndCancel:resume:putValue}).
+When the cell stores a suspended thread (line~\ref{line:resumeAndCancel:resume:isRequest}), \texttt{resume(..)} tries to complete it (line~\ref{line:resumeAndCancel:resume:tryComplete}).
+If successful, the cell value is cleared for garbage collection, and the operation finishes (lines~\ref{line:resumeAndCancel:resume:resumed0}--\ref{line:resumeAndCancel:resume:resumed1}).
+Otherwise, the thread has been cancelled.
+In the simple cancellation mode, \texttt{resume(..)} simply fails (lines~\ref{line:resumeAndCancel:resume:simpleFail0}--\ref{line:resumeAndCancel:resume:simpleFail1}).
+With the smart cancellation, \texttt{resume(..)} tries to replace the cancelled waiter with the resumption value, thus, delegating its completion to the cancellation handler, and finishes on success (line~\ref{line:resumeAndCancel:resume:putValue0}--\ref{line:resumeAndCancel:resume:putValue1}).
 On failure, one of the branches below will be entered.